Luzivog/GW2-tracker/README.md

 ![](./images/display_example.png)

-If you want to use it you need to fill in config.example.js and rename config.example.js to config.js.
+If you want to use it you need to fill in config.example.js and rename it to config.js.

 You'll also need to install the modules ``cross-fetch`` and ``discord.js``.